RystemGaleev/RystemGaleev/README.md

 I am a fronted developer
 ------------------------

-I am a fronted developer with 2+ years of experience
+With 2+ years of experience

 * 🌍  I'm based in Kazan
 * 🖥️  See my portfolio at [here](http://portfolio-gamma-plum-38.vercel.app/)